Nippersink Canoe Base

 Closures And Water Levels

-The Conservation District maintains and clears debris only where the District owns the land on both sides of the creek – ie. from Keystone Landing to just beyond Pioneer Landing – not the entire route.
+Paddlers Take Note: The Conservation District maintains and clears debris only where the District owns the land on both sides of the creek – ie. from Keystone Landing to Pioneer Landing – not the entire route.
 The District does not remove obstacles on/along private property.
 Downed trees or river debris can occur at anytime along the entire route and we cannot provide updated conditions.
+Paddling this river system is entirely at your own risk!
+Only you can decide whether your skills as a paddler are appropriate for the river conditions on any given day.
+Nippersink Creek is one of the highest quality streams in the state of Illinois!
+You can help keep it that way be following The 7 Principles - Leave No Trace.

 The second graph of the USGS water levels, lists cubic feet per second; at least 100 cfs would allow for an enjoyable ride.
 When waters are moving above 300 cubic feet per second, it is considered fast.
 When levels are above 750 cubic feet per second, or 7 feet, all launches will be CLOSED due to lack of clearance under two bridges.
 There is also a free water level app you can download for your android phone – Riverflows.net